PE and Sports Premium

-Our allocation of School Sports Funding for the academic year September 2016 to August 2017 is £8960.
+Our allocation of PE and Sport Premium for the academic year September 2016 to August 2017 is £8960.

 The breakdown of how we are spending the money is as follows: